-In addition, the NLC has the duty to advise the Minister about issuing a licence to operate the national lottery.
+In addition the NLC has the duty to advise the Minister about issuing a licence to operate the national lottery.
 This year has been one such as a new lottery operator has to operate the lottery when the current licence expires in May 2025.
 The Commission is mandated to regulate all lotteries and sports pools, assess their operations, sweep the protection of all participants and ensure that prizes are awarded as expected.

 The current year has encountered some difficulties.
 First, the distribution of grants was much delayed.
 The main reason is that new procedures had to be introduced to protect the integrity of the grant making system, appoint an inspectorate, and as the contracts of the distribution agents came to an end, the appointments of new DAs were much delayed.
 This meant that the adjudication of applications did not take place as smoothly as expected.

-Besides, the pro-active grants process that had been the main avenue for corruption in the grant-making system had to be changed.
+Besides the pro-active grants process that had been the main avenue for corruption in the grantmaking system had to be changed.
 As policy was being developed all awards were frozen.
-We are happy to report that the policy has now been adopted, and the research-based funding is now once again operational.
+We are happy to report that policy has now been adopted and the research-based funding is now once again operational.

 We are delighted to report that among the initiatives introduced so as to enhance the access to applicants is the Thuthuka online grant-management system.
 We believe that by so doing applications can now be done with greater ease and the processing thereof can also be faster.

-Finally, with the partnerships established with other agencies like the DSD, SARS, DHA etc. we can now check documentation with greater ease and avoid the proliferation of declined applications as well as those that are not credible.
-At the same time, we shall make sure that support is available, and applicants will be assisted with troubleshooting should the need arise.
+Finally, with the partnerships established with other agencies like the DSD, SARS, DHA etc we can now check documentation with greater ease and avoid the proliferation of declined applications as well as those that are not credible.
+At the same time, we shall make sure that support is available and applicants will be assisted with troubleshooting should the need arise.

 This year it is hoped that a National Indaba will be held.
-The purpose of the Indaba is to bring together all the partners of the NLC as well as associates and beneficiaries.
+The purpose of the Indaba is to bring together all the partners of the NLC as well as associated and beneficiaries.
 The plan is that we shall present the Strategic Plan of the NLC and promote a new partnership for the advancement of social development and to mobilise communities for social cohesion.

 We believe that these are the three milestones that demonstrate the transformation of the NLC and the move away from a discredited past and assure our clients and participants enhanced service.

-A Strategic Plan therefore is an essential tool not just for accountability but that it is also a long-term vision of the organisation, and it also injects its moral and ideological lenses into what it seeks to do and to achieve.
-This is our plan for the next five years.
-Much of it we may never achieve as planned but along the way we shall learn how to perform better and to serve more effectively.
-For much of that we shall be guided by this document.
+An Annual Performance Plan therefore is an essential tool not just for accountability but that it is also a short and long-term vision of the organisation, and it also injects its moral and ideological lenses into what it seeks to do and to achieve.
+This is our plan for the next financial year, with a focus on the outcomes and outputs that are depicted in this document.

-N Barney Pityana GCOB FK MASSAf

-Chairperson of the Board
+N Barney Pityana GCOB FKC MASSAf Chairperson of the Board